 The more the merrier that would be fantastic.

 [00:25:46] So, we spoke earlier on Joe about stuff and one of the first things that came out of your mouth was Sandworm and how it's actually kind of a, a big time for Sandworm right now for- for, if anyone is unfamiliar with the term or maybe uses another term, Sandworm is NotPetya, Sandworm is [inaudible 00:27:26].

 [00:26:06] And Sandworm, was Olympic Destroyer as well.
-And it was recently recognized by, as a group, as an APT group, by both the UK and the US governments as being, GRU Main Center for Special Technologies group 74455.
+And it was recently recognised by, as a group, as an APT group, by both the UK and the US governments as being, GRU Main Centre for Special Technologies group 74455.

 [00:26:20] So they have done a very definitive state attribution of, of Sandworm.
 And we all know that attribution is the most complex part of, of threat telemetry in general.